Best Beaches For Families In Oregon – 10 Spots To Go On A Family Adventure

 With a Civil War era fort, an iconic shipwreck, and a freshwater lake, a trip to this state park at the northwest tip of the state is anything but an ordinary day at the beach.
 Peter Iredale, a four-mast sailing barque, met its end at this very beach during a storm in 1906.
 You can walk right up to it and explore the remnants!
 From the wreckage, hike miles of open sandy shoreline with your kids.

 Camping sites are available if you’re not ready for the evening to end!
 Restrooms, showers, and a playground are on site.
-Need we explain why Fort Stevens is one of the best Oregon Coast beaches for kids?
+Do we need to explain why Fort Stevens is one of the best Oregon Coast beaches for kids?

 Why we recommend this beach